Need Help? Give us a call.

 Need a first business credit card that has no annual fee and plenty of opportunities for rewards?
 Whether you advertise frequently, travel often, or shop for a lot of office supplies the American Express SimplyCash Plus Business Credit Card card helps you earn more.

-Sign-up bonus: Again, this AMEX business credit card offers no welcome bonus, but it does offer the same 15-month 0% intro APR period as the Blue Business Plus.
+Sign-up bonus: Again, this AMEX business credit card offers no welcome bonus, but it does offer a long 15-month 0% intro APR period on purchases.

 Rewards: Earn 5% cash back on office supply stores purchases and phone services.
 Earn 3% cash back on a variety of purchases including airfare, to hotel rooms, to gas stations, to restaurants, to advertising.
 Earn 1% cash back on any other purchase.
 AMEX will cap the cash back rewards you earn to $50,000 worth of annual spend within each top-earning tier.
 After that, cardholders earn 1% on those purchases.